 First, let’s define the vocabulary often used when we, speech-language pathologists, refer to communication disorders commonly diagnosed in young children.

-- Speech Sound Disorder is used when sound errors persist past a certain age and can be as a result of an articulation (making sounds) and/or phonological process (sound patterns).
-Every sound has a different range of ages when a child should produce the sound correctly.
+- Speech Sound Disorder is used when sound errors persist past a certain age and can be due to an articulation (making sounds) and/or phonological process (sound patterns).
+Every sound has different range of ages when a child should produce the sound correctly.

-- Language Disorder is used when a one has difficulty understanding and speaking.
+- Language Disorder is used when a person has difficulty understanding and speaking.
 This often results in the inability to follow directions, asking/answering questions, naming objects, or appropriate social interaction with others.

-- Stuttering Disorder is used when disruptions impedes communication during the production of speech sounds regularly.
+- Stuttering Disorder is used when disruptions impede communication during the production of speech sounds regularly.

 Of the three listed above, the most prevalent, speech sound disorders, occurs in almost 10 percent of children and noticeably persists in 5 percent of preschoolers.
 Next is language disorders, with an occurrence of 6 to 8 million people in the U.S., and stuttering follows close behind with 70 million worldwide.

-Use this quick list below to identify if your child may demonstrate speech and/or language difficulties.
+Use this quick list of red flags below to identify if your child may demonstrate speech and/or language difficulties.